-We acknowledge that diversity of opinion is an essential component to making our congregation whole.
+We acknowledge that diversity of opinion is an essential component to making our congregation whole, and so respect that diversity.
 When well-meaning people disagree, we are reminded to treat each other with respect, dignity, fairness, and compassion.
 Our congregation encourages forthright and respectful conversation, seeking to truly hear our fellow community members.
 We strive to give each voice a turn to speak, be heard and share ideas without fear of repercussion.
 We work to resolve disagreements with kindness for the greater purpose of holiness.